cucumber/common/HACKING.md

     push_subrepo tag-expressions/go

-Wait for Travis to build.
+Wait for CircleCI to build.

 Write some code in the monorepo, and push whenever you want to sync to the subrepo.